carabao-capital/guides/code-review/README.md

 ## Process

-### For Small PRs

-1. After creating a PR run the slack bot command `/reviewerfor (PR link)` in #coding channel to pick your PR's code reviewer (Slack bot command TBA by Neil)
+1. After creating a PR, run the slack bot command `/reviewerfor (PR link)` in the #coding channel to pick your PR's code reviewers.
+The slack bot command will pick two randomly selected reviewers - one of them is always going to be a senior product engineer: Vic or Neil.
-2. Assign the PR's Asana task to the code reviewer.
-And then comment in the Asana task with something like "Please code review (tag the code reviewer here)"
+2. Assign the PR's Asana task to the **non-senior** code reviewer.
+After that write a comment in the Asana task with something like "Please code review (tag the **non-senior** code reviewer here)"
-3. Ping the code reviewers in Slack if necessary e.g. urgent shipping of a hotfix
-4. Only one :+1: needed for the code reviewee to merge it into master or any other base branch

-### For Big PRs

-1. After creating a PR run the slack bot command `/reviewerfor (PR link)` in #coding channel to pick your PR's two code reviewers (Slack bot command TBA by Neil)
-2. Assign the PR's Asana task to the code reviewer.
-And then comment in the Asana task with something like "Please code review (tag the first code reviewer) and (tag the second code reviewer)"
-3. Ping the code reviewers in Slack if necessary e.g. urgent shipping of a hotfix
+3. Ping the code reviewers in Slack if necessary.
+E.g. urgent shipping of a hotfix
-4. Two :+1: needed for the code reviewee to merge it into master or any other base branch
+4. Two :+1:'s are needed before the code reviewee can merge it into master or any other base branch

+* Note: Only coders can assign a code reviewer for their PRs.
+After a successful testing, the QA's have to assign the Asana task back to the owner.
+They have to write a comment in the task that it is now ready for code review

 ### If You are the Code Reviewer and Want Other Code Reviewer's Opinion

 1. Assign the PR's Asana task to another code reviewer.
 You do not need to run the Slack bot command.
-And then comment in the Asana task with something like "Please code review (tag the first code reviewer)"
+After that write a comment in the Asana task with something like "Please code review (tag the code reviewer)"
 2. Ping the other code reviewer if necessary

 ## Etiquette